rightfold/purescript-postgresql-client/README.md

 ## Generating SQL Queries

-The purspgpp preprocessor has been replaced by [sqltopurs], which is a code generator instead of a preprocessor, and easier to use.
+The `purspg` preprocessor has been replaced by `sqltopurs`, which is a code generator instead of a preprocessor, and easier to use.

 [sqltopurs]: https://github.com/rightfold/sqltopurs